mohamedzeina/node-social/README.md

-# Node Social
+# NodeSocial

-Welcome to the **Node Social** repository!
+Welcome to the **NodeSocial** repository!
 This project is a GraphQL-powered social media platform built with Node.js.
 It supports core social features such as user authentication, post creation, and post management — all handled through a clean API architecture with JWT-based security.

 ## Table of Contents